 How to Connect an Ethernet Cable to a Laptop With a USB Adapter — Ethernet is fast, low latency, reliable, and awesome.
-A USB adapter can get this working on a laptop without built in ethernet.
+Get a wired connection on a laptop without a dedicated port with a USB ethernet adapter.

 Complete List of AppleScript Key Codes — Basically all of the key codes that can be used with AppleScript that I could find doing testing on a MacBook.